sergeio/riddle-blog/math.md

 Guess and test
 --------------

-It immediately tickled me.
-Just the notion that I apparently have enough information to answer the question is neat.
+Delightful!
+That's enough information to answer the question?
 I'd have expected more rules.

-Maybe the wording "everybody wants to have a son" biased me, but I was pretty sure that such a country would have more sons than daughters.
-But I was also skeptical of my intuition, since Ellenberg's bread and butter is making you confident you understand something, and then pulling the rug out from under you.
+Maybe the wording "everybody wants to have a son" biased me, but I am pretty sure that such a country would have more sons than daughters.
+But I am also skeptical of my intuition, since Ellenberg's bread and butter is making you confident you understand something, and then pulling the rug out from under you.
 He's basically a bully, but we all have Stockholm syndrome.